 This medication has been prescribed for your current condition only.
 Do not use it later for another infection unless your doctor tells you to.

-Lab and/or medical tests (such as complete blood count) may be done while you are using this product.
+Lab and/or medical tests (such as complete blood count, kidney function) may be done while you are using this product.
 Keep all medical and lab appointments.
 Consult your doctor for more details.

 It is important to get each dose of this medication as scheduled.
 If you miss a dose, ask your doctor or pharmacist right away for a new dosing schedule.
 Do not double the dose to catch up.